Top Museums to Visit in Barcelona: A Cultural Journey Through the City

 Free museums and special entry times

-There are the following museums that offer free entrance to the public throughout the year:
+There are the subsequent museums that provide unfastened the front to the general public all throughout the year:

 - Museu de la Música,